 Field Description

+7 Command Complete Interrupt Flag

+CCIF Indicates that a flash command has completed.
+The CCIF flag is cleared by writing a 1 to CCIF to launch a command, and CCIF stays low until command completion or command violation.

 CCIF is reset to 0 but is set to 1 by the memory controller at the end of the reset initialization sequence.
 Depending on how quickly the read occurs after reset release, the user may or may not see the 0 hardware reset value.

 0 Flash command in progress

 1 Flash command has completed

-6 RDCOLERR Flash Read Collision Error Flag Indicates that the MCU attempted a read from a flash memory resource that was being manipulated by a flash command (CCIF=0).
+6 Flash Read Collision Error Flag

+RDCOLERR Indicates that the MCU attempted a read from a flash memory resource that was being manipulated by a flash command (CCIF=0).
 Any simultaneous access is detected as a collision error by the block arbitration logic.
 The read data in this case cannot be guaranteed.
 The RDCOLERR bit is cleared by writing a 1 to it.
 Writing a 0 to RDCOLERR has no effect.

 0 No collision error detected

 1 Collision error detected

-5 Flash Access Error Flag

-ACCERR Indicates an illegal access has occurred to a flash memory resource caused by a violation of the command write sequence or issuing an illegal flash command.
+5 ACCERR Flash Access Error Flag Indicates an illegal access has occurred to a flash memory resource caused by a violation of the command write sequence or issuing an illegal flash command.
 While ACCERR is set, the CCIF flag cannot be cleared to launch a command.
 The ACCERR bit is cleared by writing a 1 to ACCERR while CCIF is set.
 Writing a 0 to the ACCERR bit has no effect.

-0 No access error detected

-1 Access error detected
+No access error detected Access error detected

-4 FPVIOL Flash Protection Violation Flag Indicates an attempt was made to program or erase an address in a protected area of program flash memory during a command write sequence.
+4 Flash Protection Violation Flag

+FPVIOL Indicates an attempt was made to program or erase an address in a protected area of program flash memory during a command write sequence.
 While FPVIOL is set, the CCIF flag cannot be cleared to launch a command.
 The FPVIOL bit is cleared by writing a 1 to FPVIOL while CCIF is set.
 Writing a 0 to the FPVIOL bit has no effect.

-O No protection violation detected Protection violation detected
+0 No protection violation detected

+1 Protection violation detected
-3-1 This field is reserved.

-Reserved This read-only field is reserved and always has the value 0.
+3-1 Reserved This field is reserved.
+This read-only field is reserved and always has the value 0.

-0 MGSTAT0 Memory Controller Command Completion Status Flag The MGSTAT0 status flag is set if an error is detected during execution of a flash command or during the flash reset sequence.
+0 Memory Controller Command Completion Status Flag

+MGSTAT0 The MGSTAT0 status flag is set if an error is detected during execution of a flash command or during the flash reset sequence.
 As a status flag, this field cannot (and need not) be cleared by the user like the other error flags in this register.

-The value of the MGSTAT0 bit for "command-N" is valid only at the end of the "command-N" execution when CCIF=1 and before the next command has been launched.
-At some point during the execution of "command-N+1," the previous result is discarded and any previous error is cleared.